uoft-cs-robotics/toronto-air/readme.md

 # Robotics Reading Group

-This page hosts the schedule of speakers for the CS Robotics Reading group.
+This page hosts the schedule of speakers for the CS Robotics Reading group, at the University of Toronto.
 We meet from 1030 to 1130 EST on Fridays.
 If you have any questions, kindly email [Animesh Garg](https://animesh.garg.tech/) and [Homanga Bharadhwaj](https://homangab.github.io/).

 ## Fall 2020 Schedule